compcogneuro/web/content/emotion.md

 > Emotion reflects the activity of midbrain and brainstem systems that have been shaped by evolution to guide the behavior of the organism in adaptive ways to satisfy its **needs** in relation to the external and internal state.
 Most emotional states involve midbrain **neuromodulatory systems** such as [[dopamine]] and [[serotonin]] that broadcast signals reflecting important changes in body state and have widespread effects on the entire brain.

-These brain systems overlap with elements of the [[limbic system]], and are anchored by the **hypothalamus**, **periaqueductal gray**, **parabrachial area**, and associated nuclei that directly sense the internal body state (interoception), which is conveyed in part by the vagus nerve via the medulla oblongota.
+These brain systems have traditionally been categorized as the [[limbic system]] (but this is not very precise as discussed there), and are anchored by the [[hypothalamus]], **periaqueductal gray**, **parabrachial area**, and associated nuclei that directly sense the internal body state (interoception), which is conveyed in part by the vagus nerve via the medulla oblongota.

 Multiple layers of additional processing and control over the brainstem systems have been added and elaborated over the course of brain [[evolution]], including: